PipedreamHQ/docs/docs/workflows/steps/code/state/README.md

 ### Example workflow

 `$checkpoint` is frequently used to dedupe incoming data.
-For example, you might receive events via webhooks, and encounter duplicate HTTP requests (tied to the same user taking the same action in the source system).
+For example, you might receive events via webhooks and encounter duplicate HTTP requests (tied to the same user taking the same action in the source system).
 You need a way to make sure you don't process the same request twice.

 [This workflow](https://pipedream.com/@dylburger/dedupe-based-on-incoming-key-exit-early-if-we-ve-seen-this-key-before-p_brCyAy/edit) shows you how this works.
 It keeps track of `emails` seen so far, retrieved from `event.body.email` in the incoming HTTP request (here, the email address is a unique identifer we're using to dedupe requests, but you can use any identifier).
 If we've seen a particular email address before, we exit early: